Listen To Music | Advertise | About Synthtopia | RSS News Feeds | Submit Items For Review | Feedback

 Update 2: Apple has now OK’d the updated Nine Inch Nails app.

-26 Responses to “Apple Rejects Nine Inch Nails iPhone App Over Objectionable Content”
+24 thoughts on “Apple Rejects Nine Inch Nails iPhone App Over Objectionable Content

 It's another story if the government starts to censor publications.
 Heaven help us when government controls free speech.
 Heaven help us if a democracy controls anything.
 It's at that point with majority rule that we are in serious trouble.
 That's why the framers gave the US a republic with the rule of law and representatives.
 Mob/majority rule is dangerous.